This August Events blog post was updated on 25 June 2019

 Catch your breath

 The British love of cycling continues with an abundance of cycling events this summer.
-But these evening sportives and criterium in Cirencester’s Roman town centre will get wheels turning and pulses racing.
+Check out the sportives that will get wheels turning and pulses racing.
+Prudential Ride London takes place on 4 August at the Queen Elizabeth Olympic Park in the country’s capital.

 Scarborough Cricket Festival, North Yorkshire